sait-wbdv/fall-2021/src/courses/cpnt260/day05.md

 description:
 date: 2021-09-23
 ---
-## Trophy of the day: A gallery layout
+## Trophy of the day: Use CSS Grid to create a site layout

 ## Review
 - Trophies from last class
-- Question time
+- Question

 ---
 ## Overview